By Sue Brink, Naval Facilities Engineering Command Southeast Public Affairs

-JACKSONVILLE, Fla. – Naval Facilities Engineering Command (NAVFAC) Southeast dispatched one military and five civilian personnel to Marine Corps Logistics Base (MCLB) Albany, Georgia from NAS Jacksonville and NAS Pensacola Jan.
+JACKSONVILLE, Fla.
+(NNS) -- Naval Facilities Engineering Command (NAVFAC) Southeast dispatched one military and five civilian personnel to Marine Corps Logistics Base (MCLB) Albany, Georgia from Naval Air Station Jacksonville and NAS Pensacola Jan.
 25, as part of a Contingency Engineering Response Team (CERT) after a storm system moved through Jan.
-21-23 that generated devastating tornados there.
+21-23 which generated devastating tornadoes.

-The team of six, Gulf Coast IPT Technical Branch Head Emil Handzel, Capital Improvements Business Line Supervisory Structural Engineer Kurt Wittman and Capital Improvements Business Line Structural Engineer Tiffany Chastain from Jacksonville and PWD Pensacola Production Officer Lt.
+Gulf Coast IPT Technical Branch Head Emil Handzel, Capital Improvements Business Line Supervisory Structural Engineer Kurt Wittman and Capital Improvements Business Line Structural Engineer Tiffany Chastain from Jacksonville, and Public Works Department Pensacola Production Officer Lt.
 Aaron Kotlarz and PWD Pensacola Engineering Technicians Tommy Hampton and Daniel Adams all volunteered to be a part of the team.

 "The base's industrial area, which includes the Marine Depot Maintenance Command production plant, sustained extensive damage after a tornado impacted several buildings and knocked out power to some areas of the installation on Sunday," said Pam Jackson, a spokeswoman for MCLB Albany.

-The tornado outbreak was one of the largest outbreaks on record not only for January, but for any winter month, featuring one of the longer tornado tracks on record, according to data from the National Weather Service.
-The EF3 tornado that impacted MCLB Albany traveled at least 70 miles leaving a swath of death and destruction in its wake.
-Seven tornadoes were confirmed across southeast Alabama, southwest Georgia and the Florida Big Bend resulting in 16 deaths and numerous injuries.
-Five deaths were reported in the Albany, Georgia area.
+The tornado outbreak was one of the largest outbreaks on record not only for January, but for any winter month, featuring one of the longer tornado tracks on record -- according to data from the National Weather Service.
+The EF3 tornado which impacted MCLB Albany traveled at least 70 miles and left a swath of death and destruction in its wake.
+Seven tornadoes were confirmed across southeast Alabama, southwest Georgia, and the Florida Big Bend region and resulted in 16 deaths and numerous injuries.
+Five deaths were reported in the Albany, Georgia, area.

-Storm surveys done jointly by the National Weather Service offices in Peachtree City, Georgia, and Tallahassee, Florida, found that the EF3 tornado that ravaged parts of Albany, Georgia, January 22 was on the ground for an hour and 12 minutes, tearing an almost 71-mile path through parts of five Georgia counties.
+Storm surveys done jointly by the National Weather Service offices in Peachtree City, Georgia, and Tallahassee, Florida, found the EF3 tornado which ravaged parts of Albany, Jan.
+22 was on the ground for 1 hour, 12 minutes, and tore an almost 71-mile path through parts of five Georgia counties.

-As the Team Lead Kotlarz coordinated with MCLB Albany Public Works teamfor taskings and reach back support required from NAVFAC Southeast in Jacksonville.
+As the team lead, Kotlarz coordinated with the MCLB Albany Public Works team for taskings and reach-back support required from NAVFAC Southeast in Jacksonville.

 Sending engineers around the world is not new to NAVFAC.